Sinseong-ri Reed Field: Popular culture

 Reed Field often appears as a location for movies.
 It was used by Joint Security Area in 2000 and the drama Chu-no in 2010.
 On the reed beds trail, a log board contains poetry written by poets such as Park Doo-jin, Kim So-wol, Park Mok-wol and Ahn Do-hyun.

 Tourism

-The Sinseong-ri Reed Field includes Reed Experience Hall, which sells specialty products in Seocheon such as sokokju and mosi cake.
+The Sinseong-ri Reed Field includes the Reed Experience Hall, which sells specialty products in Seocheon such as sokokju and mosi cake.
 Nearby are tourist attractions such as the Geumgang River estuary resort and the Hansan Mosi (Ramie Fabric) Exhibition Hall.

 Reed Field is one of the Eight Scenic Spots of Seocheon along with Maryang-ri Camellia Forest, Geumgang Estuary Bird Sanctuary, Hansan Mosi (Ramie Fabric) Village, Chunjangdae Beach, Munheonseowon Confucian School, Huirisan Recreational Forest, Cheonbangsan Mountain.

 Every October the Seocheon Moonlight Culture Reed Festival is held near the Sinseong-ri Reed Field.
 The festival's programs take place throughout the reeds and local specialty stores and specialty shops.